JuliaGraphics/ColorSchemes.jl/README.md

     -> RGB{Float64}(0.42637271063618504,0.28028983973265065,0.11258024276603132)

 You can create a new color scheme by sampling an image.
-For example, here's a famous painting:
+For example, here's an image of a famous painting:

 <img src="doc/monalisa.jpg" width=400>